-Recently we did a review of the ring doorbell camera, which is a video doorbell that replaces your traditional doorbell and enables you to see and interact with someone at your door.
+Recently we did a review of the ring doorbell camera, which is a video doorbell that replaces your traditional doorbell.
+It enables you to see and interact with someone at your door.
 While the Ring doorbell cam was a great innovation at the time of its release, recently it has been overshadowed by emerging doorbell cameras from other companies.
 More recent reviews of the Ring Doorbell camera would place it more in the middle of the pack as more and more competitors come out with more effective adaptions of the concept.
+To counter this, Amazon’s Ring has developed the Ring Stick Up Cam.

-Our hope is that this new camera will show that Ring has hammered out these issues and is going to have a whole new line of great products that are top of the line in the future.
+Our hope was that this new camera will show that Ring has hammered out these issues.
 Sadly we have found that, in most cases, these cameras are just as disappointing as the Ring doorbell cameras when compared to other security cameras at the same price range.

 Ring Stick Up Cam Pros

-Before we get into all of the drawbacks of the stick up cam, let’s look at some of its advantages.
+Before we get into all of the drawbacks of the stickup cam, let’s look at some of its advantages.
 This camera does do a few things very well and isn’t necessarily a bad camera.
-We just think that you can get the same features for a fraction of the cost and sometimes better features for less.
 One thing we will say is that these cameras are extremely easy to set up.

 - Sharp & clear daytime video